magwenelab/WeavePop/README.md

   * `files/features.txt` list of feature names to lift over.
 This file is provided in this repository.
   * `references/` directory with:
     * Fasta files to use as reference genomes.
     * Optional: Fasta and GFF files of main reference (one with available annotation with the desired gene IDs).
-Main reference can be the same as one of the reference genomes or a different genome.
+If your main reference is one of your reference genomes, duplicate the genome files and give another name to the ones that will be used as main.
     * If main reference is not provided GFF files of reference genomes are needed.
       * If your genomes have a mitochondrial chromosome you can run `bash get-removed-chrom.sh path-to-fasta path-to-gff seq_id` to remove it, in an environment with Seqkit available (crypto_div).